neil314159/portfolio-project-4/README.md

 ![index](/media/readme/features/create_review.png)

 #### Book Review Card
 This UI element gathers all the data about a book and presents it to the user in a variety of contexts, for example in the reviews index, in the search page, in the category listing.
 It shows the book cover, the author and title of the book, the reviewer and the number of stars the reviewer gave the book.
-Both the cover image and the Read Reiew button provide a link to a detailed view of the book review.
+Both the cover image and the Read Review button provide a link to a detailed view of the book review.

 ![index](/media/readme/features/book_card.png)